rsergio07/local-k8s-helm-nginx/README.md

 # Local Kubernetes and Helm Nginx Deployment

 ## Description
-This project demonstrates how to deploy an Nginx application on a local Kubernetes cluster using Minikube and manage it with Helm charts.
+In this project, we will guide you through deploying an Nginx application on a local Kubernetes cluster using Minikube.
+Additionally, we will demonstrate efficient deployment management using Helm charts.

 ## Prerequisites
 - Visual Studio Code (VSC)